cdsap/Talaiot/README.md

   cdsap/talaiot:latest
 ```

-And you can access to the local instance of Grafana through:
+You can access to the local instance of Grafana through:

 `http://localhost:3003` root/root

-Finally, we are providing database and datasource for the InfluxDb instance to quick setup your configuration.

 ### Populating data
-If you access to the provisioned Dashbord included in the Docker Image(http://localhost:3003/d/F9jppxQiz/android-task-tracking?orgId=1) you will see an empty dashboard like:
+If you access to the provisioned Dashboard included in the Docker Image(http://localhost:3003/d/F9jppxQiz/android-task-tracking?orgId=1), you will see an empty dashboard like:

 ![](resources/empty_dashboard.png)

-If you want to check quickly how Talaiot help us you need to populate the data.
-We are providing script to populate data based in this
+To see Talaiot in action, you need to populate the data.
+We are providing a script to populate data based in this
 example repository:
 https://github.com/cdsap/TalaiotClientExample